michaelbuii/personal-website/data/labs/Okta/Connecting Okta with Google Workspace.md

 2. Give the application a label
 3. Enter your domain associated with the Google Workspace
 4. Choose number of seats (licenses) - Here we put 6 to not go over our trial limit in Google Workspace
-5. Disable Powser plugin auto-submit - This is a password vaulting technique.
+5. Disable browser plugin auto-submit - This is a password vaulting technique.
 We'll configure SSO after
    ![](https://bui.blob.core.windows.net/labs/Lab_2022_08_27_33_10.webp)
 6. Choose Sign on method - We'll be going with SAML and setting it up in the next step
    ![](https://bui.blob.core.windows.net/labs/Lab_2022_08_27_35_18.webp)